skeeto/skeeto.github.com/_posts/2018-12-25-A-Survey-of-$RANDOM.markdown

 Why not just look at `RAND_MAX`?
 I guess they didn't think of it.

+**Update**: Quentin Barnes pointed out that `RAND_MAX` didn't exist until POSIX standardization in 1988.
+The constant [first appeared in Unix in 1990][first].
+This KornShell code either predates the standard or needed to work on systems that predate the standard.

 Like Bash, repeated values are not allowed.
 I suspect one shell got this idea from the other.